-- Nearly half of consumers say they were willing to wait for two days for orders delivered via fast shipping
+- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 - 39% of buyers will move on to another e-tailer after just one negative shipping-related experience